vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 b start
 ```

-What?
-B started before A finished?
+What? `B` started before `A` finished?
+But we marked `A` as parallel and `B` as non-parallel!

 Its almost as if both test cases in each fixture ran in parallel!
-Wouldn't it have made sense for the parallel ones to get first dibs, then all the non-parallel peasants line up to run sequentially?
+Wouldn't it have made sense for the parallel ones to get first dibs, then all the non-parallel peasants line up after it?

-To get a clearer picture, let's add another non-parallel testcase to `MyFixture2`:
+To get a clearer picture on what's going on here, let's add another non-parallel testcase to `MyFixture2`, then only run that fixture (instead of both fixtures):
 ```c#
 [Parallelizable(ParallelScope.Self)]
 internal class MyFixture2